wesionio/docs/whitepaper/more.rst

-Future services based on Vision Network will also be settled using Voken
+Future services based on wesion Network will also be settled using wesion
 ------------------------------------------------------------------------

-Benefit from the stable value anchor design of Voken, which makes Voken closer to the true currency
+Benefit from the stable value anchor design of wesion, which makes wesion closer to the true currency
 (value scale is stable, convenient to hold and circulate).
-In a sense, not only the software and services officially developed by Vision Network.
+In a sense, not only the software and services officially developed by wesion Network.
-With the promotion of development support policies and support funds, more third-party software will also use Voken for service settlement.
+With the promotion of development support policies and support funds, more third-party software will also use wesion for service settlement.